-6.2.1 An assessment of the level of contribution individual buildings make to the special character of the Central Croydon Conservation Area is shown on map 15.
+6.2.1 Designations and an assessment of the level of contribution individual buildings make to the special character of the Central Croydon Conservation Area are shown on Map 15.
 There is a very high concentration of statutorily and locally listed buildings in this conservation area.